Backup & Restore Proxmox OS boot/root disk

 Warning Be careful not to rewrite any other disk.

-In the BIOS swap new ssd as boot one
+- In the BIOS set the new SSD as new boot one, save.

 Let’s automate this process, so we have relatively up to date root OS if we would want to restore it.
 And while we are at it, let’s create cleanup policies, so it won’t get cluttered in the PBS